juspay/omnix/README.md

 just watch
 ```

+When you are done with your changes, run `just fmt` to autoformat the source tree; the CI checks for this.

 ## Nix workflows

 Inside the nix develop shell (activated by direnv) you can use any of the `cargo` or `rustc` commands, as well as [`just`](https://just.systems/) workflows.
 Nix specific commands can also be used to work with the project: